Cybernary: Fictional character biography

 Katrina's story takes place in the Wildstorm Universe on the fictional post-apocalyptic island of Gamorra.
 She is a member of the American colony.
 Her parents die in a suspicious accident and Katrina opts for a life on the street.
 With her 'street smarts' and low-level telepathy, she prospered in the criminal circles.
 She teams up with a male partner named Cisco.
 During one mission, there were mistakes and Vandalla, one of Gamorra's main scientists, ends up with custody of Cisco.
 Her rescue attempt seemingly works, but Cisco is not truly freed and Katrina herself is vastly altered.
 While her outside looks like a very carefully made nympho-droid, her insides are built for killing.
 Not only that, her mind also contains the consciousness of Kaizen Gamorra's lost daughter Yamiko.
 Intended as a present for Kaizen himself, she instead escapes and helps overthrow him.

 Cybernary spends some time dimension-hopping with Savant's unofficial super-hero team called Savant Garde.
 There she fought side by side with Savant herself, Mr. Majestic, the cat-girl Sheba, and many other heroes, some of whom resembled Cybernary herself.
-Cicsco becomes part of the team, but he is now the large cyborg known as Met-L. Also joining the team is the murderous mercenary Innuendo, who helps out the heroes despite his own dark nature.
+Cicsco becomes part of the team, but he is now the large cyborg known as Met-L. Also joining the team is the murderous mercenary Innuendo, who assists the heroes despite his own dark nature.

-After the World's End event, the Yamiko-Cybernary is able to make her way to the now floating island of Gamorra, trying to enact vengeance over her long lost father.
-However Kaizen Gamorra convinces her to join forces, taking her place at his side as the heiress of the ruined world that Gamorra intends to rule.
+After the World's End event, the Yamiko-Cybernary is able to make her way to the now floating island of Gamorra, trying to enact vengeance for her father.
+Kaizen Gamorra convinces her to join forces, taking her place at his side as the heiress of the ruined world that Gamorra intends to rule.
 As her first mission, Cybernary is sent to capture the last free stronghold on Earth, the ruins of the former Carrier.
-After having subdued Hawksmoore and taken him to Gamorra to be tortured by her father, her prisoner eventually escaped into the city itself since being in the last urban environment on earth had healed and strengthened him.
+After having subdued Hawksmoor and taken him to Gamorra to be tortured by her father, her prisoner eventually escaped into the city itself since being in the last urban environment on earth had healed and strengthened him.
 Just before they could commence battle after having intercepted him as he rampaged through Gamorra city, he quickly disappears from view only to be accosted by Engineer later who removes all of her cybernetics and possibly along with the secondary persona of Yamiko Gamorra leaving her as Katrina Cupertino again.

 Some time after an invasion by the Knights of Khera, Katrina somehow regained her cyborg additions, as noted by the antlers and outfit she sported as Cybernary.
-She served under Zannah as squad commander and combat instructor to the former's Coda somewhere deep within Zanzibar.
+She served under Zannah as squad commander and combat instructor to the former's Coda in Zanzibar.
 She was on guard duty while a skulking Midnighter was prowling in the background.
 Although she took notice of him while training new coda recruits, she chose to continue the seminar instead of reporting him.
 She eventually called him out after finding the heart of their operation, stating Zealot wanted to see him.